awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     This value is specified in seconds\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
-For more information, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
+For more information, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.
   + `append_dimensions` – Optional\.
 Additional dimensions to use for only the disk metrics\.
 If you specify this field, it is used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
 + `diskio` – Optional\.
 Specifies that disk i/o metrics are to be collected\.
 This section is valid only for Linux instances\.
 This section can include as many as two fields:
   + `resources` – Optional\.
 If you specify an array of devices, CloudWatch collects metrics from only those devices\.
 Otherwise, metrics for all devices are collected\.
 You can also specify \* as the value to collect metrics from all devices\.